 5.5 Network knowledge scenario application

-Network knowledge scenario application provides scenario applications and tools with support of well-defined and tested knowledge.
-The scenarios in network knowledge scenario application layer of could be classified into four types which are network planning and construction, network optimization, network optimization and operational decisions.
+Network knowledge scenario application can provide scenario applications and tools with support of well-defined and tested knowledge.
+The scenarios in network knowledge scenario application layer of could be classified into four types which are network on-site comprehensive maintenance , network maintenance monitoring , network optimization and operational decisions.

 6 Detailed procedure to realize network operation scenarios with the network knowledge